mkrdip/related-posts-widget/readme.txt

 = Placeholder =

-In text boxes '%cat%' will replaced with the category name, e.g. "There are a lot of '%cat%'-News." -> "There are a lot of Tech-News."
+In text boxes '%cat%' will replaced with the (first assigned) category name, e.g. "There are a lot of '%cat%'-News." -> "There are a lot of Tech-News."

+And '%cat-all%' will replaced with all assigned category name, e.g. "Special offers for '%cat-all%'!" -> "Special offers for houses, flats, apartments."

 = Contribute =
 While using this plugin if you find any bug or any conflict, please submit an issue at